 Links From Different C-Class IPs

-You should not link to sites that share the same C-class IP address when link building or guest posting.
+You should not link to sites that share the same C-class IP address when Answer the Public or guest posting.

 Google’s algorithm penalizes sites that seem to be engaging in shady link network building practices, and too many links to the same C-class IP are a red flag for this.
 Check IP addresses while link building.